An arithmetic count of the lines meeting four lines in P^3: Introduction

 Matthias Wendt has a lovely alternate computation of the Euler classes of $\oplus_{i=1}^N \calS^* \wedge \calS^*$, using a Schubert Calculus he has developed \cite{Wendt-oriented_schubert}.
 He also considers the resulting applications to enumerative geometry.
 His results as well as methods are different from the ones given here.
 His work \cite{Wendt-oriented_schubert} builds on his previous work \cite{Wendt-Chow-Witt_Gr} and his joint work \cite{Wendt-Hornbostel} with Hornbostel.

-Unique to the present paper are the given computations of the local $\GW(k)$-degrees or indices/weights of the lines and their geometric interpretations, and the resulting Theorems \ref{intro:4linesthm} and \ref{intro:2n-2codim2hyperplanesthm} and consequences.
-We also give computations of the relevant Euler classes and take the opportunity to further the study of the Euler class of \cite{CubicSurface}.
+Unique to the present paper are the given computations of the local $\GW(k)$-degrees or indices of the lines and their geometric interpretations, the resulting Theorems \ref{intro:4linesthm} and \ref{intro:2n-2codim2hyperplanesthm}, and consequences.
+In the case of Theorem \ref{intro:4linesthm}, we also find the stronger result that the cross ratios of the points and the planes switch when we switch the two lines over their fields of definition, i.e., $\mu_L = \lambda_{\tilde{L}}$ and $\mu_{\tilde{L}} = \lambda_{L}$ (see Theorem \ref{thmcrossratio} and Example \ref{example}).
+This can be verified independently.
+We give computations of the relevant Euler numbers and take the opportunity to further the study of the Euler number of \cite{CubicSurface}.